Structure groupoids of quiver-theoretic Yang-Baxter maps: Introduction

 Analogously, the structure category (resp.\@ structure groupoid) of a YBM $\sigma$ on a quiver $\Aa$ is defined as the category (resp.\@ the groupoid) generated by $\Aa$ modulo the relations

 More details and notations about presented categories and groupoids will be recalled later in \S\ref{section:Preliminaries}.

-Our viewpoint on the structure groupoid, in the first part of this paper, is preeminently Garside-theoretic.
+Our viewpoint on the structure groupoid is preeminently Garside-theoretic.
 Garside theory is an approach to normal forms and the word problem in algebraic structures; it emerged from the work of Garside on braid groups \cite{garside1969braid}, and has been successfully applied to many other algebraic objects.
 Its interplay with the quiver-theoretic YBE is investigated here for the first time, although the main ideas were anticipated in the work of Dehornoy \textit{et al.\@} \cite{dehornoy2015foundations}.
 Our results allow us to construct a class of examples of Garside groupoids.
 These objects commonly arise both in algebra and in geometry (see for instance \cite{paris2000fundamental}, for a discussion of Garside groupoids arising from hyperplane arrangements).

 In the final section of this paper, we shall investigate the special case of \emph{solutions of principal homogeneous type}.
-We shall prove in Corollary \ref{ternary_operation_and_left_quasigroup} that a \emph{pre-braiding} on a groupoid of pairs $\Gg$ with a distinguished vertex is, in fact, tantamount to a group structure on the set $\Obj(\Gg)$ of vertices of $\Gg$.
+We shall prove in Corollary \ref{ternary_operation_and_left_quasigroup} that a \emph{braiding} on a groupoid of pairs $\Gg$ with a distinguished vertex is, in fact, tantamount to a group structure on the set $\Obj(\Gg)$ of vertices of $\Gg$.
 This builds on an interpretation of \textit{heaps}, defined by Pr\"ufer \cite{prufer1924theorie} and Baer \cite{baer1929einfuhrung}, as an ``affine notion'' of groups; see also \cite{breaz2024heaps,BRZEZINSKITrussesParagons,brzezinski2024affgebras,wagner1953}.
 We exploit this class of YBMs to construct examples of Garside groupoids.

 We hope that our viewpoint helps further advance Garside theory, by providing a class of concrete examples to work with.